 Returns a URL or file path for a resource file.

-The requested path to the resource file, or false if there was an issue.
-If Param1 is an array of IDs then the returned value will be an array with resource ID as index and its path as value.
+A temporary URL which can be used to download the requested resource file, or false if there was an issue.
+If Param1 is an array of IDs then the returned value will be an array with resource ID as index and the temporary download URL as value.

 The URL provided will normally be valid for 24 hours (see configuration below), long enough to transfer the file to the remote system for later use.